BioDT/general-copernicus-weather-data/README.md

 - months (list of int): Months list (1-12, default is [1, 2, ...
 12]).
 - data_format (str): Data format ('grib' or 'netcdf', default is 'grib').
-- download_whole_area (bool): Download data for whole area covering all locations from the coordinates list (default is True).
+- download_area (bool): Download raw weather data for whole area covering all locations from the coordinates list at grid resolution (default is True).
+If False, data will be downloaded for each location separately (only available for 'netcdf' format).
   If False, data will be downloaded for each location separately.
 - grid_resolution (float): Grid resolution (0.1 or 0.25, default is 0.1).
 - final_time_resolution (str): Resolution for final text file ('hourly' or 'daily', default is 'daily').